ibi/wf-extension-tutorial/README.md

 * adds the css folder as part of the build
 * includes src/com.ibi.d3_bar_chart_311.js instead of src/com.ibi.d3_bar_chart.js and renames it to com.ibi.d3_bar_chart.js in the build folder

-Run this bat and it will build the d3_bar_chart extension with the added WebFOCUS® tooltip feature using CSS.
+Run this bat and it will build the d3_bar_chart extension with the added WebFOCUS<sup>®</sup> tooltip feature using CSS.

-Take the build/com.ibi.d3_bar_chart folder and deploy it to your WebFOCUS® server.
+Take the build/com.ibi.d3_bar_chart folder and deploy it to your WebFOCUS<sup>®</sup> server.
 Be sure to take the usual cache clearing steps to see your changes.

 #### 3.1.2: Adding tooltips using javascript
 **Overview**
 This method should only be used if you need total control over the tooltip content or you're using a 3rd party library that does not allow you to inject classes into the elements.

-The WebFOCUS® API comes with a utility function that generates the tooltip markup similar to that generated if you used the technique described in Section 3.1.2.
+The WebFOCUS<sup>®</sup> API comes with a utility function that generates the tooltip markup similar to that generated if you used the technique described in Section 3.1.2.

 This project comes with com.ibi.d3_bar_chart_312.js that implements this technique.